 Grades in college prep classes: your GPA in classes that are AP, IB, Honors, etc.

 Academic rigor: did you take a challenging course load?
-An A- in AP Chem will make a bigger impression than an A+ in Flower Arranging.
+An A- in AP Physics will make a bigger impression than an A+ in Basket-weaving.

 Standardized test scores (if a college requires them): your scores on the SAT and ACT.

 Now, some of you may be applying only to Test Optional colleges, and are choosing NOT to take the SAT or ACT.
-Which is a-ok, so long as you have carefully considered the pros and cons of this decision.
-If you won’t be sitting for either test, this post isn’t for you!
-(But please pass it onto any friends of yours who do find themselves in the test-taking boat!)
+Which is just fine, so long as you have carefully considered this decision from all angles (it can still be a big advantage to send your scores to a test optional school, depending).
+If you are certain that you won’t be taking either test, you can skip this post!

 When a new family first sits down at my desk for our Ace the Test: Game Plan™ consultation, we’ll typically discuss the colleges the student is interested in applying to.
-Often, this list consists of the same 20-30 colleges or so that my high-achieving clients are all interested in.
-When I start working my magic and show them the “median 50 percentile ranges” for these schools so we can create a target SAT or ACT score together, many of these new clients make the knee-jerk assumption that they need a 1600 on the Digital SAT or a 36 on the ACT.
-After all, HOW WILL JOHNNY GET INTO PRINCETON IF HE’S NOT UTTERLY PERFECT?!
-(I’m using Princeton as an example here, but insert the name of any top-tier or Ivy, and you get my point!)
+Often, this list consists of the same 20-30 colleges or so that most of my high-achieving clients want to attend.
+When I start crunching the numbers and show them the “median 50 percentile ranges” for these schools so we can create a target SAT or ACT score together, many of these new clients make the knee-jerk assumption that they need a 1600 on the Digital SAT or a 36 on the ACT.
+After all, HOW WILL ALICIA GET INTO COLUMBIA IF SHE’S NOT LITERALLY PERFECT IN EVERY WAY?!
+(I’m using Columbia as an example here, but you can swap in the name of any top-ranking school!)

 Not necessarily, I’m afraid.
 Stanford rejects around 69% of applicants with perfect SAT scores, while Harvard rejects over half.
-That’s pretty daunting!
-I mean, if all those “perfect” students got rejected, do you even stand a chance??
+Yikes!
+If all those “perfect” students got rejected, should you just throw in the towel now?!

-A perfect test score will not disguise an applicant who’s boring, who only cares about scores and grades and has no real passion in life.
+A perfect test score will not make up for an applicant who’s boring, who only cares about scores and grades and has no real life passions.

-A perfect score will not save you from a past 3.5 years of slacking off at school and doing the bare minimum to keep your mom off your back.
+A perfect score will not compensate for 3.5 years of phoning it in to your high school classes and doing the bare minimum to keep your mom off your back.

-A perfect score will not override major personality red flags, like being arrogant, smug, judgmental or condescending.
+A perfect score will not override major personality red flags, like being arrogant, smug, judgmental or self-centered.

 A perfect score will not make admissions officers ignore a cliché application that shows no self-awareness, no non-academic interests, no risk-taking, and no initiative.